TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 3. Create a file named _.env_ in the backend folder and paste your credentials as well as the IP of the server running GraphDB with port 7200.
 The structure of your _.env_ file can be copied from _.env.example_.
 4. Run `yarn start` both in frontend and backend folders to start both the web application as well as the Express server.

-## Setting up the dockerized environment
+## Setting up the dockerized development environment

 Prerequisites: